Thatcham: Sports and leisure

 Thatcham is home to non-league football club Thatcham Town, who play their matches at Waterside Park, 300 metres south of the Thatcham railway station.
-The club reached the final of the FA Vase in the 2017–18 season, becoming the first Berkshire side to reach a national cup final.
-Thatcham Town Cricket Club is based at a ground on Brownsfield Road, next to the council offices.
+The club won the FA Vase in the 2017–18 season, becoming the first Berkshire side to reach a national football cup final.
+Thatcham Town Cricket Club play in the Thames Valley Cricket League with its main ground based on Brownsfield Road, next to the town council offices.
 The Henwick Worthy Sports Ground is the home of the Newbury and Thatcham Hockey Club and the Thatcham Rugby Union Football Club, and plays host to a number of amateur and youth sports.

 Governance

 The town is divided into four wards for West Berkshire Council elections: Thatcham Central, Thatcham North, Thatcham South & Crookham and Thatcham West.
-Seven councillors represent Thatcham on the West Berkshire Council with the Liberal Democrats having five, and the Conservatives having two.
-These wards are used in town council elections, with fourteen Liberal Democrats, three Conservatives, and one Green Party member sitting on the town council.
-At national level it is represented by the MP for Newbury.
+Seven councillors represent Thatcham on the West Berkshire Council with the Liberal Democrats having seven councillors.
+These wards are used in town council elections, with eighteen Liberal Democrats sitting on the town council.
+At national level it is represented, since 2024, by the Liberal Democrat MP for Newbury, Lee Dillon.